titouancreach/vuejs-redux/README.md

 }

-// since we don't want to have a store instance into or component,
+// since we don't want to have a store instance into our component,
 // we bind our actions with the dispatch function.

 function mapDispatchToProps(dispatch) {